-- Provide excellent customer service, helpfulness and professionalism to all visitors to reception and all phone callers, including students and staff. - Welcome visitors to the school, ensuring that the school safeguarding procedures are adhered to at all times. - o Deal professionally with parents and students, at times under stressful conditions, i.e. as a result of disruptive behaviour. - Provide an excellent telephone service, ensuring that all calls are answered promptly during opening hours. - o Handle initial telephone or face-to-face enquiries, requests and complaints from parents or members of the public with professionalism, dealing with the enquiry at first point of contact wherever possible and passing on an accurate message in a timely manner where necessary. - Contact parents on behalf of middle leaders, leadership team and office manager; arranging appointments and getting permission to send students home. - Sell low cost equipment, such as stationery, to students and be responsible for these minor financial transactions. - Open and/or close the Reception area on time each day, securing all filing cabinets and equipment drawers in the evening. - Monitor students in the First Aid Room, ensuring they receive appropriate treatment and safeguarding policies are applied, and that all forms/logs/communications are completed as required. - Administer first aid to students, staff and visitors; deal with students sent to the office ill or injured and make decisions whether to call an ambulance, alert other staff or parents in line with the school's policies and procedures. - Daily update of information screen in the main foyer using PowerPoint.
+- Provide excellent customer service, helpfulness and professionalism to all visitors to reception and all phone callers, including students and staff. - Welcome visitors to the school, ensuring that the school safeguarding procedures are adhered to at all times. - Deal professionally with parents and students, at times under stressful conditions, i.e. as a result of disruptive behaviour. - Provide an excellent telephone service, ensuring that all calls are answered promptly during opening hours. - Handle initial telephone or face-to-face enquiries, requests and complaints from parents or members of the public with professionalism, dealing with the enquiry at first point of contact wherever possible and passing on an accurate message in a timely manner where necessary. - Contact parents on behalf of middle leaders, leadership team and office manager; arranging appointments and getting permission to send students home. - Open and/or close the Reception area on time each day, securing all filing cabinets and equipment drawers in the evening. - Monitor students in the First Aid Room, ensuring they receive appropriate treatment and safeguarding policies are applied, and that all forms/logs/communications are completed as required. - Administer first aid to students, staff and visitors; deal with students sent to the office ill or injured and make decisions whether to call an ambulance, alert other staff or parents in line with the school's policies and procedures. - Daily update of information screen in the main foyer using PowerPoint.